raehik/roshanbot/README.md

 roshanbot
 =========

-roshanbot is an IRC bot framework!
+roshanbot is an IRC bot!